Why I Stopped Trusting OTC Hair and Skincare Brands

 How to Use EWG.org to Check Products and Ingredients

-Here’s a step-by-step guide you can follow:
+Here’s a step-by-step guide to follow:

 Step 1: Go to the EWG Skin Deep® Website